 Sustainable Shopping Tips

-- Choose reusable cloth bags over disposable plastic ones.
-Plastic bags can take between 15 and 1,000 years to decompose!
-Buy a few reusable ones at the grocery store or make your own.
+- Choose reusable cloth bags over disposable plastic ones, which can take between 15 and 1,000 years to decompose!
+Buy a few reusable ones at the grocery store or take on an eco-friendly DIY project by making your own.

 - Frequent your local farmers market.
-Buying in small markets helps area farmers, stimulates the local economy, and minimizes the fuel utilized by supermarket trucks and planes that ship produce from around the world.
+Buying local helps area farmers, stimulates the local economy, and minimizes the fuel utilized by supermarket trucks and planes that ship produce from around the world.

 - Stop buying “fast fashion.”
-This term refers to cheap, trendy clothing that isn’t meant to have a long life.
-Because of how quickly trends change, these items have a higher chance of being tossed into the trash.
+This term refers to cheap, trendy clothing that isn’t meant to last.
 The average American buys up to 80 pounds of clothing annually with over 85% being thrown away.

 - Donate clothing to thrift stores, consignment shops, or shelters instead of throwing items away.
 Buying your clothing from secondhand shops is also an eco-friendly way to reduce waste.